gixo/robotic-hoover-react/README.md

 Program output should be printed to the standard output (STDOUT) of the terminal (or equivalent in the browser, console.log())

-* The first line of your program output should display the X and Y coordinates marking the position of the hoover after processing all commands.
+* The first line of the program output should display the X and Y coordinates marking the position of the hoover after processing all commands.
 * The second line of the program output should display the number of patches of dirt the robot cleaned up

 Example (matching the input above):